Do Go On - 207 - The Golden State Killer

 Well, it all began.

-The 19th of March, 1974, when $50 of coins was stolen from a piggy bank, that's pretty harmless.
+when $50 of coins was stolen from a piggy bank.

 A gateway crime.

-Whoa, that, and that was the diamond nut.
+Oh, that was the diamond nut.

-Vesalia ransacker.
-Vesalia is a city in California, about 230 miles
+Vesalia is a city in California,

-or 370 Ks southeast of San Francisco.
-And most of the ransackers activities
+And most of the ransackers' activities involved,

-So like ignore money.
+So, like, ignore money.

-And you imagine that the piggy bank was smashed and the coins were taken out rather than
+And do you imagine that the piggy bank was smashed

-they just put it under their arm and walked out with it, making a lot less noise.
+and walked out with it, making a lot less noise?

 Probably smashed, but I don't have the police report.